 Concord West comprises 13.4% of the Council area and is dominated by impervious cover, followed by plantable space, tree canopy, and unplantable space.
 Public land in the suburb is comprised primarily of road reserves and plantable grassy areas.
-Compared to all than average proportion of impervious cover (average = 56.19%), but a lower than average proportion of tree canopy (average = 19.98%), plantable space (average = 16.13%), and unplantable space (average = 7.7%).
-Less than 20% of the suburb is covered by tree canopy, with more of this canopy falling on private than public land (9.64% versus 8.07%), making the suburb vulnerable to canopy loss should urban in-fill occur.
-Approximately 50.5 rugby union fields' worth of potential plantable space occurs in this suburb, though less than half occurs on public land (~ 21 fields' worth).
+Compared to all suburbs, Concord West has a higher than average proportion of tree canopy (average = 19.98%) and plantable space (average = 16.13%), and a lower proportion of impervious (average = 56.19%) and unplantable space (average = 7.7%).
+Just over 20% of the suburb is covered by tree canopy, with most of this canopy falling on private land (12.76%), making the suburb highly vulnerable to canopy loss should urban in-fill occur.
+Approximately 90 rugby union fields' worth of potential plantable space occurs in this suburb, though less than half occurs on public land (~ 42 fields' worth).